petergardfjall/dotfiles/cheat/sheets/go.cheat.md

         })
     }

+Or another example to matching anything but an exceptional case.
+This can be useful to mock success for a particular value and errors for all others.

+    store := mocks.NewStore()
+    store.On("GetItem", itemID).Return(item, nil)
+    store.On("GetItem", anyIDExcept(itemID)).Return(nil, ErrItemNotFound)

+    // argument matcher that match all IDs except one particular. func anyIDExcept(ignoreID ItemID) interface{} {
+        return mock.MatchedBy(func(got ItemID) bool {
+            return got != ignoreID
+        })
+    }

 ## Versioning

 It is common to want a semantic version for a program (and to have the git